-18 222 Q. Yes.
-Certainly he replied to you on the 2nd April, 19 which was roughly a calendar month after you had sent 20 him his statement for consideration?

-well.
-I went back and said look, we were trying 21 Yes. Α. 22 to get this completed before the end of the month and 23 so -- I think he had suggested the 31st and I think 24 that's right, actually and I said look, if we get it finished say the 29th or 30th, let's try and do that, 25 let's set a deadline.
-That was a day or two ahead of 26 27 what he had suggested.
-I only suggested that because I think I was doing something, or there was some reason 28 29 why I sort of said let's try and get it done for then.

 1 That was with a couple of weeks of warning, maybe more 2 than that.
-We said look, this is -- we are just going to have to draw a line under this at this point.
-3 And the lines kept being moved.
-So, originally I think we 4 5 said the 9th March and then I think we said the 26th 16:24 May and then the 29th May.
-Actually, on reflection, 6 7 that wasn't a good idea because perhaps Mr. O'Brien 8 took from that that we would continuously move the lines.
-I do accept that the lines moved and that 9 wasn't ideal either.
-10 16.24

-12 I also would say that I don't know if Mr. O'Brien felt 13 that there was a hidden agenda.
-I certainly had I wanted this done, 14 absolutely no hidden agenda.
-15 I felt it had gone on far too long.
-16:24 16 Could I draw your attention to some remarks that were 223 Q. 17 made by the grievance adjudicators that had considered 18 the complaint registered by Mr. O'Brien when it came on 19 for the first stage grievance hearing in 2020.
+We said look, this is we are just going 3 to have to draw a line under this at this point.
+And 4 the lines kept being moved.
+So, originally I think we 5 said the 9th March and then I think we said the 26th 16:24 6 May and then the 29th May.
+Actually, on reflection, 7 that wasn't a good idea because perhaps Mr. O'Brien 8 took from that that we would continuously move the 9 lines.
+I do accept that the lines moved and that 10 wasn't ideal either.
+16:24 11 12 I also would say that I don't know if Mr. O'Brien felt 13 that there was a hidden agenda.
+I certainly had 14 absolutely no hidden agenda.
+I wanted this done, 15 I felt it had gone on far too long.
+16:24 16 223 Q. Could I draw your attention to some remarks that were 17 made by the grievance adjudicators that had considered 18 the complaint registered by Mr. O'Brien when it came on 19 for the first stage grievance hearing in 2020.
 If we 20 could bring up on the screen, please, AOB-02804.
-In 16:25 terms of the delay in the process, the Grievance Panel 21 at first instance found: 22 and valued faster progression of the matter with the certainty he expressed his grievance, he ought to have asked if space could be create to allow him to progress his inputs".

-"It is our finding that Mr. O'Brien was not inclined to progress and he controlled this by his inaction.
-We observed with the benefit of hindsight now in 2020 that there ought to have been a more assertive management of Mr. O'Brien, even though he would have been unlikely to have welcomed that.
-If he considered he had no time

-In light of what you have said in the short period of 6 7 time before I drew attention to this, would you accept 8 that any delay in this process was more the fault of the investigating team, including yourself, than it was 9 Mr. O'Brien, because - and let me just illustrate that 10 16.27 11 - you couldn't meet with him until late June, which 12 didn't suit him for reasons you agreed were reasonable, 13 but you met quickly at the start of August when both of 14 you were available.
-Then the meeting in November wasn't progressed until he had all available material, 15 16:27 16 and it was within your gift to supply him with that Then we had the period of time which you 17 material.
-18 agreed he could take to complete his professional work 19 that he had to do during December.
-The investigation 20 team then, it seems, forget to send him the statement 16:28 that he needed signed off before you could complete 21 your process.
-22 arranging witnesses, delays in not having appropriate support to get witness statements typed up and things.
-So, I think there was a multitude of factors for delay.

-So, if there was any delay, would you agree that it wasn't his fault at all?
-A. I wouldn't agree that it wasn't his fault at all.
-I think there were many factors which led to delays.
-There was delays in getting information, delays in
+In 16:25 21 terms of the delay in the process, the Grievance Panel 22 at first instance found: 23 24 "It is our finding that Mr. O'Brien was not inclined to 25 progress and he controlled this by his inaction.
+We 16:26 26 observed with the benefit of hindsight now in 2020 that 27 there ought to have been a more assertive management of 28 Mr. O'Brien, even though he would have been unlikely to 29 have welcomed that.
+If he considered he had no time and variety raster progression of the matter with the 2 certainty he expressed his grievance, he ought to have 3 asked if space could be create to allow him to progress 4 his inputs".
+5 16:26 6 In light of what you have said in the short period of 7 time before I drew attention to this, would you accept 8 that any delay in this process was more the fault of 9 the investigating team, including yourself, than it was 10 Mr. O'Brien, because - and let me just illustrate that 16:27 11 - you couldn't meet with him until late June, which 12 didn't suit him for reasons you agreed were reasonable, 13 but you met quickly at the start of August when both of 14 you were available.
+Then the meeting in November 15 wasn't progressed until he had all available material, 16:27 16 and it was within your gift to supply him with that 17 material.
+Then we had the period of time which you 18 agreed he could take to complete his professional work 19 that he had to do during December.
+The investigation 20 team then, it seems, forget to send him the statement 16:28 21 that he needed signed off before you could complete 22 your process.
+23 24 So, if there was any delay, would you agree that it 25 wasn't his fault at all?
+16:28 26 Α. I wouldn't agree that it wasn't his fault at all.
+27 I think there were many factors which led to delays.
+28 There was delays in getting information, delays in 29 arranging witnesses, delays in not having appropriate